tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

 9. Is Azure virtual networking flexible enough to meet our requirements?

-10. Can Azure supplement on-premises and 3^rd^ party SIEM systems for auditing and compliance tasks?
+10. Can Azure supplement on-premises and third-party SIEM systems for auditing and compliance tasks?

 11. What certifications does Azure have and can Azure hosted applications meet the US and European compliance goals?